petereon/battleship/NOTES.md

 Driver: Petko
 Navigator: G

-- 🚧 Implement unit tests for UAT 8.2.2
+- ✅ Implement unit tests for UAT 8.2.2
-- ⚠ commit
+- ✅ commit
+- 🚧 move the sunk vessel to the player